placehold7r/placehold7r/README.md

 my other socials go by the same name (placehold7r)

-im a heavy yuki maeda/medkit kin (with a side of postman from nostalgic hangout) idk what else to put here man , uhm.
+im a heavy yuki maeda/medkit kin (with a side of postman from nostalgic hangout) idk what else to put here man , uhm. idk how to make this look pretty